Australian Farm Dams

-This work has been led by Dr Martino Malerba from and Dr Quinn Ollivier from Deakin University’s Blue Carbon Lab.
+This work has been led by Dr Martino Malerba and Dr Quinn Ollivier from Deakin University’s Blue Carbon Lab.

 The Australian Research Council funded this project through a DECRA fellowship awarded to Dr Malerba.
 Other partners include Corangamite Catchment Management Authority; Southern Cross University; Australian Govt – Dept. of Industry, Science, Energy and Resources; Govt of Western Australia – Department of Primary Industries and Regional Development, Sustainability and Biosecurity; Australian National University and Sustainable Farms.